amishakotian20/MedTrack/README.md

 | Malavika Gireesh | Member |
 | Ainam Mansia | Member |

-> Note: Project implemented by Amisha A Kotian
 ## License

 This project was built as part of an AWS Cloud internship program.